mesosphere/dcos-docs-site/pages/ksphere/kommander/1.2/install-airgapped/index.md

   - management cluster must connect to the attached cluster's API server
   - management cluster must connect to load balancers created by some addons.
 For example, Thanos, part of the Prometheus addon, connects to those load balancers.

-- all the prerequisites in [air-gapped Konvoy installation][https://docs.d2iq.com/ksphere/konvoy/1.6/install/install-airgapped/#before-you-begin] in case of Konvoy clusters.
+- all the prerequisites in [air-gapped Konvoy installation](https://docs.d2iq.com/ksphere/konvoy/1.6/install/install-airgapped/#before-you-begin) in case of Konvoy clusters.

 ## Control plane nodes

-Control plane nodes of Konvoy clusters should meet the minimal requirements outlined in [airgapped konvoy installation](https://docs.d2iq.com/ksphere/konvoy/1.6/install/install-airgapped/#control-plane-nodes).
+Control plane nodes of Konvoy clusters should meet the minimal requirements outlined in [air-gapped Konvoy installation](https://docs.d2iq.com/ksphere/konvoy/1.6/install/install-airgapped/#control-plane-nodes).

 ## Worker nodes